How can an audio delay correct for audio that is already delayed?

-Normally it couldn't but in conjunction with your display's inherent video delay it can.
+Normally it can't but in conjunction with your display's inherent video delay it might be able to.

 Assume your LCD, DLP, or plasma display delays the arriving video signal 100 ms (TV's range from around 60 to 120 ms but we've seen some 4K projectors delay video 3 times that).
 You would set your DD740 for 100 ms audio delay and if the arriving signals were in perfect sync (rare but it could happen) you would see perfect lip-sync.
 You can think of that as the "zero" position where you have canceled your display's video delay but you aren't impacting the arriving signals' lip-sync error at all.

 Normally the arriving signals will already have delayed video so for perfect sync you would usually delay audio above 100 ms to match the total video delay that has accumulated in the signal from all sources.
 For example one program or DVD may have video delayed by 40 ms and your DD740 setting for perfect sync would be 140 ms whereas another might only have a 25 ms video delay and your DD740 setting would be 125 ms.